chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-2.md

 categories: interactors testing
 ---

-In the first post on DRYing Interactors we looked at creating modules and shared examples to simplify the process of checking the variables passed to interactors.
+In the [first post on DRYing interactors](/interactors/testing/2015/03/13/drying-interactors-part-1.html) we looked at creating modules and shared examples to simplify the process of checking the variables passed to interactors.
 Now we'll take things further and add some more complex functionality to a module by handling the process of creating billable items.
 In addition to adding methods to call from the interactors we'll also hook in a before block and create a rollback method from the module.

 In the app I first wrote this for we have several interactors that calculate billing information on a variety of metrics.
 Initially all calculations had been done in a single interactor, but the file quickly got too long and did too much.
 Interactors should do a single unit of work, and the more you follow this rule the happier you'll be in the long run.